What would be the implications for the priesthood and local parishes?

 By allowing priests to marry, the Catholic Church would open the doors for a more universally accessible Church and encourage more young men to seek a life of priesthood.
 This would, in turn, bring more young couples into congregations, especially if they felt they had a priest who understood them as individuals and as partners.
 It is important that priests be able to relate to members of their congregation on a personal level, as well as on a spiritual one.

-Kady Joy is an intern and contributor to Busted Halo®.
+Kady Joy is a former intern and contributor to Busted Halo®.

 Deacon Greg Kandra